-The previous chapter left us with the problem on our hands whether it were better to try to overthrow all that Moses and the prophets have written respecting sheol and the condition of those who enter therein, for the purpose of sustaining the common view of the rich man and Lazarus, or to try to account for the use of the language used in that narrative, in harmony with what Moses and the prophets have said respecting that place. p.
-143, Para.
-3, [DESTINY].
+These considerations leave us with the problem on our hands whether it were better to try to overthrow all that Moses and the prophets have written respecting sheel and the condition of those who enter therein, as we should be obliged to do, if we try to sustain the common view of the rich mail and Lazarus.
+Or shall an effort be made to account for the use of the language used in that narrative, in harmony with what Moses and the prophets have said respecting that place?

-In the first place, we cannot set aside what Moses and the prophets have written; for Christ, in the very case under consideration, indorses them, and refers us to them for instruction.
-How, then, can we account for the fact that the rich man is represented as conscious, intelligent, and active, in hades, when Moses and the prophets have taught us that hades is a place of darkness and silence, without knowledge, wisdom, or device?
-If the record of the rich man and Lazarus is a parable, the use of such language is at once accounted for; for if it is a parable, the language is allegorical; and in allegory, life and action are often attributed to inanimate objects, for the sake of enforcing or illustrating some particular truth. p.
-143, Para.
-4, [DESTINY].
+In the first place, we cannot set aside what Moses and the prophets have written; for Christ, in the very case under consideration, endorses them, and refers us to them for instruction.
+How, then, can we account for the fact that the rich man is represented as conscious, intelligent, and active, in Hades, when Moses and the prophets have taught us that Hades is a place of darkness and silence, without knowledge, wisdom, or device?
+If the record of the rich man and Lazarus is a parable, the use of such language is at once accounted for.
+For if it is a parable, the language is allegorical; and in allegory, life and action are often attributed to inanimate objects, for the sake of enforcing or illustrating some particular truth.

-Some notable instances of this style of writing are furnished in the Old Testament. p.
-143, Para.
-5, [DESTINY].

-In Judges 9:7-15 the trees are represented as going forth to anoint a king over them; and they appealed to the olive tree and the fig tree and the vine, and received answers from them in which they declined to leave their stations of usefulness to be promoted over them.
+Some notable instances of this style of writing are furnished us in the Old Testament.
+In Judges 9:7-15 the trees are represented as going forth to anoint a king over them; and they appealed to the olivetree and to the fig-tree and to the vine, and received answers from them in which they declined to leave their stations of usefulness to be promoted over them.
 Finally, they appealed to the bramble; and the bramble accepted the trust.
-Now this representation was not designed to teach that trees ordain civil government, walk about, and converse together; but it was to illustrate the folly of the men of Shechem in electing Abimelech king.
-Again, in 2 Kings 14:9, we read that the king of Israel sent to the king of Judah, saying, "The thistle in Lebanon sent to the cedar that was in Lebanon, saying, Give thy daughter to my son to wife."
-This is not to teach that thistles and cedars have sons and daughters who unite in marriage, but to illustrate the contempt which the king of Israel felt for the proposition which the king of Judah made to him. p.
-143, Para.
-6, [DESTINY].
+Now this representation was not designed to teach that trees literally ordain civil government, walk about, and converse together; but it was to illustrate the folly of the men of Shechem in electing Abimelech king.
+Again: in 2 Kings 14:9, we read that the king of Israel sent to the king of Judah, saying, "The thistle that was in Lebanon sent to the cedar that was in Lebanon, saying, Give thy daughter to my son to wife."
+This is not to teach that thistles and cedars have sons and daughters who unite in marriage but to illustrate the contempt which the king of Israel felt for the proposition which the king of Judah made to him.

 Landis (p.
-188) claims that it makes no difference whether the case of the rich man and Lazarus is a parable or not, since a parable should not be so worded as to convey a wrong impression to the mind, which this would do, if soul is not conscious in death.
-We reply, It makes all the difference in the world; for if it is a parable, the life and action attributed to the inanimate inhabitants of hades, is not to teach anything respecting their real condition, any more than the life and action attributed to the trees and brambles in the cases referred to, is designed to teach what their condition is; but this intelligence and action are attributed to these inanimate objects, to illustrate some great truth which the speaker wished to enforce. p.
-144, Para.
-1, [DESTINY].
+188) claims that it makes no difference whether the case of the rich man and Lazarus is a parable or not, since a parable should not be so worded as to convey a wrong impression to the mind, which this would do if the soul is not conscious in death.
+We reply, it makes all the difference in the world.
+For if it is a parable, the life and action attributed to the inanimate inhabitants of Hades, is not to teach anything respecting their real condition, any more than the life and action attributed to the trees and brambles in the cases referred to, is designed to teach what their condition is.
+But this intelligence and action are attributed to these inanimate objects, to illustrate some great truth which the speaker wished to enforce.